ljjTYJR/PapersReading/Hard-Assignment.md

   2. Robust: Use Welsch’s function to formulate an objective function.

      Extend them to the p2p and p2plane algos, but not globally and need a good initialization.

+- **Sparse point cloud registration and aggregation with mesh‐based generalized iterative closest point** :heavy_check_mark:

+  > Young, Matthew, et al. "Sparse point cloud registration and aggregation with mesh‐based generalized iterative closest point." *Journal of Field Robotics* 38.8 (2021): 1078-1091.
+  >
+  > **Citations:** 0
+  >
+  > [[pdf]](./papers/Sparse_point_cloud_registration_and_aggregation_with_mesh_based_generalized.pdf)

+  - Summary

+    - Mainly about the experiments.
+The proposed variant of G-ICP aims to compute covariance under **sparse** point cloud.
+It first completes the point cloud with meshes and then computes the normal of the point using neighbour meshes.

+  - Comments:

+    - In many cases, the density is not high enough to compute the normal and covariance.
+So it is difficult for some methods to use.

+      > In addition, color information has similar properties because color is relatively sensitive to the light and viewpoint.

+    - Since the raw point cloud is sparse, solely points can not represent topography, so methods like LOAM tries to extract plane and line features for registering.
+But theses methods also have a drawback: the lines and planes can be easily extracted from structured environments, but are hard to find in unstructured environments.

 ### Acceleration